shrinerb/shrine/README.md

 end
 ```

-And add attachment fields to the Photo form:
+You can then allow your users to attach files through the form (the hidden field
+is explained later):

 ```erb
 <form action="/photos" method="post" enctype="multipart/form-data">